kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 	- Main memory (RAM)
 - When a program (stored on HD) is run, it is brought into main memory.
 Then the CPU executes that program.
 - Data is also brought into the main memory (for example a MS Word document) -- cannot be processed when in the hard drive.
+- Applications can use data structures for arranging their data.